-The primary codes that address life safety are NFPA 101, Life Safety Code; The International Building Code; and NFPA 914, Code for Fire Protection of Historic Structures.
+The primary codes that address life safety are NFPA 101 Life Safety Code, the International Building Code, and NFPA 914 Code for Fire Protection of Historic Structures.
 NFPA 914 addresses performance approaches and equivalencies for achieving code compliance.
 Application of these codes should be done in consultation with code authorities and preservation experts.
-A number of states have enacted rehabilitation and historic building codes that may lessen the alteration of historic material.
+A number of states have enacted rehabilitation and historic building codes that may lessen the alteration of historic material (see Relevant Codes and Standards below).
 These codes address the following issues, depending on type of use:

 Egress: Preserve the primary, main, ceremonial entrance experience.
 Where existing stairs cannot be brought into compliance without significantly changing the character of the spaces, additional means of egress should be carefully located to preserve significant spaces while providing a minimum of two means of egress.